Is Anxiety Affecting Job Interview Success?

 It is common to experience anxiety at some point in your life.
 In fact, around 37% of women and 30% of men experience high levels of anxiety.
 However, high levels of anxiety can affect important parts of your life, such as your ability to gain employment.
-If you experience high anxiety during interviews and are continuously being rejected for your jobs, it may be a consideration.
+If you experience high anxiety during interviews and are continuously being rejected for your jobs, it may that the two are related.
+Feeling anxious about job interview is common, so you are definitely not alone.

 Most people will experience anxiety about a job interview, and interviewers will expect a level of nervousness, and will account for this.
-However, if anxiety levels are high, it can portray itself in ways that could affect the outcome.
+However, if you are suffering from severe interview anxiety, it can portray itself in ways that could affect the outcome.
 These are some signs that anxiety is affecting your interview.

 Ability to concentrate